Saturday, October 5, 2024

 The Muck and the Ocean

 Ministry is a dogfight.
 It is full of desperate and horrible situations.
 Of people making the same mistakes over and over again.
 Falling flat on their faces.
 The hamster wheel of sin choices, the cycle.
 And you watch people go round and round and finally they cry out for help.
 And you get down in the muck with them.
 You roll up your pant legs and you get into the filth and you reach out your hand and you beg for them to put Jesus first.
-You pray and you hope and you love.
+You pray and you hope and you love them.
 And you plead for them to consider Jesus.
 Because beside that muck is the OCEAN.
-He has been waiting for them, with a love that is beyond comprehension.
+He has been waiting for them, with a love beyond measure.

 But they don’t move.
 Because after all these years of ministry, I know, that most people just don’t.